 The South Ridge is a nice route that can be climbed during much of the year except when deep snow covers the mountain.
 I hadn’t been able to find much information about this mountain in any book or on the internet.
 So I just went and explored around a bit to see if I could find a feasible route.
 This was the most accessible one I could find.
 It turned out to be a fun ridge hike.
 I rate it at class 2.
 There is a trail at the beginning of the route but it soon disappears.
 Route finding involves finding your way around trees, bushes, and rock ledges and some bushwhacking.
 The best thing I liked about it were the views of Malad Valley to the west and Cache Valley to east.
-The South Ridge route does travel through a small area of private property.
+The South Ridge route does travel through an area of private property near the trailhead.
 Use your own judgement if hiking this route.

 Distance is about 8 miles round trip with 2,500 feet elevation gain.